 *A quick tip

 A quick tip about the brown butter: be very careful not to burn the butter!
-As soon as it is an pleasant smelling hazelnut brown, add it to the sweet potato soup.
-Adding it to your soup will stop its cooking process and of course add that amazing yet subtle bit of seasoning.
+As soon as it is a pleasant smelling hazelnut brown, add it to the sweet potato soup.
+Adding it to your soup will stop the butter’s cooking process and of course add that amazing yet subtle bit of seasoning.